Fractional Laser for acne scars?

 It all depends on your unique skin, your priorities, and the cosmetic issues you want to address.
 You don't have to figure it out on your own regardless.
 That's why we provide free consultations for laser patients.

 Our laser technicians know skin and lasers well enough to tell you which procedure is best suited to your skin.
 We'll be able to talk to you about what each treatment entails and help you decide about which path to go.

 Keep in mind that the course of treatment will be different for each person too.
 We'll be able to estimate how many sessions you will need with your chosen treatment before you get the results you want.

 How to Get On the Path to Smoother Skin in Edmonton

 Acne scars are frustrating, despite how common they are.
-In fact, 80% of people between ages 11 and 30 struggle with acne, and many of them have scars left behind.
+80% of people between ages 11 and 30 struggle with acne and many of them have scars left behind.

 While there are no reliable ways to treat acne scars at home, you can get fantastic results in the hands of trained professionals with the right laser for acne scars.